Deans of Colleges / Directors of Services

 - Minimise the likelihood of prosecution and consequent penalties.

 - Avoid bad publicity and loss of confidence.

 Strong leadership is vital in delivering effective health and safety risk control.
-Everyone should know - and believe - that you, as the Dean of College / Head of Department, are committed to health and safety and continuous improvement in performance.
+Everyone should know - and believe - that you, as the Dean of College / Director of Professional Services, are committed to health and safety and continuous improvement in performance.
 You may need to explain your expectations, and how your organisation and procedures will deliver these.
 Your statement of Health and Safety Policy and arrangements should be a living document, devised in consultation with your staff, brought to the attention of all your staff and students and reviewed and revised as situations change eg changes in legislation or work practices.